splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 an alternate port.
 Refer to the Sources documentation to identify the specific variable used to enable a specific port for the technology in use.

 In the following example ``-p 5000-5020:5000-5020`` allows for up to 21 technology-specific ports.
-Modify the range as appropriate for your network.
+Modify the individual ports or a range as appropriate for your network.

 * Modify the unit file ``/opt/sc4s/docker-compose.yml``
 ```yaml